HaidarJbeily7/write-up/README.md

 ## Contributing

-We welcome contributions to Elevate Your Writing!
+We welcome contributions to Write-Up!
 Here's how you can contribute:

 1. Take an issue: Choose an open issue from our issue tracker.